syko/SublimeLogMagic/README.md

 # SublimeLogMagic

-Easily log javascript variables and parameters with keyboard shortcuts.
+Easily log JavaScript variables and parameters with keyboard shortcuts.

+Now with CoffeeScript support!

 ## Installing